 Here is a demonstration that shows you these trig calculations for several angles.
-Use the slider to adjust the size of the angle.
+Use the 'less' and 'greater' buttons to adjust the size of the angle.
 Notice how the values are calculated for each trig function depending upon the lengths of the sides of the triangle.

 Below is again the triangle from the above diagrams, except now the other acute angle, B, is marked.
 Also marked are the sides that are adjacent and opposite to angle B.

 Here are the three trig functions for angle B:

 |sin(B) = opposite / hypotenuse = 6.00 cm / 7.21 cm = 0.8322|